mbejda/serverless-county-api/README.md

 # :coffee: Serverless County API

-Serverless API example that returns a GeoJSON containing county and state boundary coordinates.
+Serverless API example that returns a GeoJSON containing county boundary coordinates.
 It has been designed to work out of the box with minimum configurations and has a small dependency footprint.
 :package: Dataset is included.